Interviewer Questions - Company

 Questions that you should considering asking your future employer:

-- What are the challenging facets of the job?
+- What are the company's objectives for the year?

 - How do you view your group/division/department?
 The job's responsibilities To avoid any confusion later on, it pays to gain a solid understanding of the position.
 FGP International's Eddie Payne recommends inquiring: